hyperchris/HaarLogoDetection/README.md

 	- `plot_round_num/` has the images that show the distribution of round number with different margins

 ##Main function
-Given image path and logo name, the "get_result" function in "obj_detect.py" will return the x-coordinate of the two boudaries of detected logo and the image width.
+Given image path and logo name, the "get_result" function in "obj_detect.py" will return the x-coordinate of the detected logo.

 ##How to use
 Put "obj_detect.py" in the same path with the "support" folder.
-Then import the python file and call "get_result" function.
+Then import "obj_detect.py" into your code and call "get_result" function.

 **Sample:** In python, use:
-	* res = get_result("walmart", "images/walmart/walmart.jpg", 1)
+	- $ res = get_result("walmart", "images/walmart/walmart.jpg", 1)

 - Input parameters:
 	- "walmart" is the name of logo that you want to detect